LimeChain/subsembly/README.md

 ```
 make run-node
 ```
-This command build the Subsembly runtime, copies generated wasm code to a raw chain spec file and runs docker container with the generated raw chain spec file.
+This command builds the Subsembly runtime, copies generated wasm code to a raw chain spec file and runs docker container with the generated raw chain spec file.